American Indian Movement: Goals and commitments

 AIM has been committed to improving conditions faced by native peoples.
-It founded institutions to address needs, including the Heart of The Earth School, Little Earth Housing, International Indian Treaty Council, AIM StreetMedics, American Indian Opportunities and Industrialization Center (one of the largest Indian job training programs), KILI radio and Indian Legal Rights Centers.
+It founded institutions to address needs, including the Heart of the Earth School, Little Earth Housing, International Indian Treaty Council, AIM StreetMedics, American Indian Opportunities and Industrialization Center (one of the largest Indian job training programs), KILI radio and Indian Legal Rights Centers.

-In 1971, several members of AIM, including Dennis Banks and Russell Means, traveled to Mount Rushmore.
+In 1971, several members of AIM, including Dennis Banks and Russell Means, travelled to Mount Rushmore.
 They converged at the mountain in order to protest the illegal seizure of the Sioux Nation's sacred Black Hills in 1877 by the United States federal government, in violation of its earlier 1868 Treaty of Fort Laramie.
 The protest began to publicize the issues of the American Indian Movement.
 In 1980, the Supreme Court ruled that the federal government had illegally taken the Black Hills.
 The government offered financial compensation, but the Oglala Sioux have refused it, insisting on return of the land to their people.
 The settlement money is earning interest.